We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - muscle pain

-Complications include ear infections and brain swelling.
-Seek medical care if you notice any of the following during or after a German measles infection:
+In rare cases, German measles can lead to ear infections and brain swelling.
+Call your doctor immediately if you notice any of the following symptoms during or after a German measles infection:

 - prolonged headache

 - stiff neck

 German measles is caused by the rubella virus.
 This is a highly contagious virus that can spread through close contact or through the air.
 It may pass from person to person through contact with tiny drops of fluid from the nose and throat when sneezing and coughing.
 This means that you can get the virus by inhaling the droplets of an infected person or touching an object contaminated with the droplets.
 German measles can also be transmitted from a pregnant woman to her developing baby through the bloodstream.

 People who have German measles are most contagious from the week before the rash appears until about two weeks after the rash goes away.
 They can spread the virus before they even know that they have it.

 German measles is extremely rare in the United States, thanks to vaccines that typically provide lifelong immunity to the rubella virus.
 Most cases of German measles occur in people who live in countries that don’t offer routine immunization against rubella.

 The rubella vaccine is usually given to children when they’re between 12 and 15 months old, and then again when they’re between ages 4 and 6.
 This means that infants and young toddlers who haven’t yet received all vaccines have a greater risk of getting German measles.